The Informalisation of the EU's External Action in the Field of Migration and Asylum

 The contributions collected and presented in this book aim to shed light on the implications of this trend for the EU constitutional order, the human rights of those affected by these deals, the third countries with which the EU cooperates, and the global refugee protection regime.
 They demonstrate how these deals raise more issues than they solve; by, for instance, sidestepping established Treaty rules and procedures, violating the human rights of those affected, and overburdening the nascent migration and asylum systems of third country partners.

 This book, the first volume to appear in the Global Europe Series, will be of great interest to researchers and policy makers working in the field of migration and asylum.

 Eva Kassoti and Narin Idriz work in the Research Department of the T.M.C.
 Asser Institute in The Hague.

 - Contains contributions dealing with the subject matter in a comprehensive way

 - Aside from constitutional, human rights and global implications, the impact on third countries is covered

 - The impact on third countries is examined by authors hailing from the region

-This is Volume 1 in the Global Europe: Legal and Policy Issues of the EU's External Action Book Series
+This is the first volume in the Global Europe: Legal and Policy Issues of the EU's External Action Book Series